Launch window and location:

 Where to watch:

-Our launch viewing guide should be complete by the end of March.
+Our launch viewing guide should be complete sometime by the end of April, if not early-May.
 But in the meantime, check out these great launch viewing guides:

 Our recommendations for this launch:

-Jetty Park is only 6 miles from LZ-1 and LZ-2, making it the absolute best place to be to experience the simultaneous booster landings.
-Though it won’t offer the best view of the launch with the pad being over 14 miles away and line of sight being blocked by mangroves and trees.
+Jetty Park is only 6 miles from LZ-1, making it the absolute best place to be to experience the booster landing.
+Though it won’t offer the best view of the launch with the pad being over 11 miles away and line of sight being blocked by mangroves and trees.

 watch live online: